marklar/searchzy/README.md

 # Searchzy

-Searchzy is Centzy's search service.
-It employs ElasticSearch under the hood.
+Searchzy is Locality's search service.
+It is a Locality-specific wrapper around ElasticSearch.

-Searchzy is implemented in Clojure, to take advantage of native transport between the JVM processes.
+Searchzy is implemented in Clojure, for speed.
+ElasticSearch, which runs on the JVM, supports both a REST API and a native-transport API, the latter being much faster.
+Since Clojure runs on the JVM, it may take advantage of native transport.

 ## Contents